ZhengA-231/3340-Final-Data/README.md

 Figure 3  Kilometers Driven vs Selling Price (Indian Lakhs)

+Fuel type CNG appears cheaper than the other fuels but has very few representitives (figure 4).
+Deisel appers to generally have a higher price than petrol (figure 4)

 ![alt text](00001d.png)

 Figure 4  Fuel Type (0=CNG, 1=Deisel, 2=Petrol) vs Selling Price (Indian Lakhs)

+The dealer seller type appears to sell more cars and at a generally higher price than individuals (figure 5).
+There appears to be 1 significant outlier in individual category (fiugure 5)

 ![alt text](000021.png)